BuildOnViction/docs/docs/general/faq.md

 	- Choose 'import a wallet'
 	- Select 'import your public key' -> Paste your address -> Import

-!!! quote "I sent my Tomo to a wrong address.
+!!! quote "I sent my TOMO to a wrong address.
 What do I do?"
     TOMO: `m/44'/889'/0'/0`

 !!! quote "Can I switch from my existing wallet app like Metamask, MyEtherWallet, etc.?"